jhalmu/TwitterBot/README.md

 ### TODOS
 P = Partial, X= Done
 -[P] Check time so not retweeting old news <- actually it is allready limited to 7 days, but it can be expanded to check that it favs tweets only written in same day.
 No need now.
--[X] Use env for secrets
+- [X] Use env for secrets
--[X] Put to run inside docker (maeby after impelementing more parts) -[P] Actual action: henry hub -information
+- [X] Put to run inside docker (maeby after impelementing more parts)
+- [P] Actual action: henry hub -information
--[P] More energy things
+- [P] More energy things
--[] Maeby more elegant solution for todos is using github's Issues.
+- [] Maeby more elegant solution for todos is using github's Issues.
--[] Actually I don't think Follow2Follow works in Docker.
+- [] Actually I don't think Follow2Follow works in Docker.
 Maeby I have to use shell script.

 [https://twitter.com/MyGasAndEnergy1](https://twitter.com/MyGasAndEnergy1)